Seceventspen/Alternativesec/_posts/2017-04-26-OSCP-Adventures.md

 ![Sad](/images/OSCP/Sad-box.jpg)

-Not passing is a little disappointing but, realistically it was great learning experience, one I have come away from with a lot of valuable information.
+Not passing is a little disappointing but, realistically it was a great learning experience, one I have come away from with a lot of valuable information.
 This information will enable me to progress and work towards my next attempt, though more importantly become a better all-round pen tester!

 **What now...**